 The designated Office is the national Office (for example, the USPTO) acting for the state or region designated under Chapter I. Similarly, the elected Office is the national Office acting for the state or region elected under Chapter II.

 PCT Article 22(1) was amended, effective April 1, 2002, to specify that a copy of the international application, a translation thereof (as prescribed), and the national fee are due to the designated Office not later than at the expiration of 30 months from the priority date.
 Accordingly, the time period for filing the copy of the international application, the translation, and the fee under PCT Article 22 is the same as the 30 month time period set forth in PCT Article 39.
 The USPTO has adopted the 30 month time limit set forth in PCT Article 22(1).
 Most Contracting States have changed their national laws for consistency with PCT Article 22(1) as amended.
-An up-to-date listing of Contracting States that have adopted Article 22(1) as amended is maintained at WIPO’s website at www.wipo.int/ pct/en/texts/time_limits.html.
-At the time of publication of this Chapter, only three countries have not adopted Article 22(1) as amended: Luxembourg (LU), United Republic of Tanzania (TZ) and Uganda (UG).
-It is noted that Luxembourg is included in the regional designation "EPO" and that the United Republic of Tanzania and Uganda are included in the regional designation "ARIPO."
-For those few remaining Contracting States that have not adopted Article 22(1) as amended, if no "Demand" for international preliminary examination has been filed within 19 months of the priority date, the applicant may be required to complete the requirements for entering the national stage within 20 months from the priority date of the international application in the national offices of those states.
-When entering the national stage following Chapter I, the applicant has the right to amend the application within the time limit set forth in PCT Rule 52.1.
-After this time limit has expired (PCT Article 28 and PCT Rule 52 ), each designated Office will make its own determination as to the patentability of the application based upon its own specific national or regional laws (PCT Article 27(5) ).
+An up-to-date listing of Contracting States that have adopted Article 22(1) as amended is maintained at WIPO’s website at www.wipo.int/pct/en/texts/ time_limits.html.
+At the time of publication of this Chapter, only two countries have not adopted Article 22(1) as amended: Luxembourg (LU) and the United Republic of Tanzania (TZ).
+It is noted that Luxembourg is included in the regional designation "EPO" and that the United Republic of Tanzania is included in the regional designation "ARIPO."
+For those two remaining Contracting States that have not adopted Article 22(1) as amended, if no "Demand" for international preliminary examination has been filed within 19 months of the priority date, the applicant may be required to complete the requirements for entering the national stage within 20 months from the priority date of the international application in the national offices of those states.
+When entering the national stage following Chapter I or Chapter II, the applicant has the right to amend the application within the time limit set forth in PCT Rule 52.1 or PCT Rule 78.1, respectively.
+After this time limit has expired (PCT Article 28 or PCT Article 41 and PCT Rule 52 or PCT Rule 78 ), each designated/elected Office will make its own determination as to the patentability of the application based upon its own specific national or regional laws (PCT Article 27(5) ).

 If the applicant desires to obtain the benefit of delaying the entry into the national stage until 30 months from the priority date in one or more countries where the 30 month time limit set forth in PCT Article 22(1) as amended does not apply, a Demand for international preliminary examination must be filed with an appropriate International Preliminary Examining Authority (IPEA) within 19 months of the priority date.